 The first Mitolo wine, the 2000 G.A.M.
 Shiraz was named after Frank’s children Gemma, Alex and Marco.
 Since then Mitolo have added another 16 wines to the range each with its own distinct personality and story.

-The Mitolo Italian heritage runs strongly through the range using the Italian varietals and techniques.
+The Mitolo Italian heritage runs strongly through the range using the Italian varieties and techniques.
 Business meetings are still held over Sunday lunch with traditional Italian food and of course Mitolo wine shared with friends, old and new.
 And at the heart of it all, in the wine style, in the people, is the motto that the Mitolos brought from Abruzzo - forte a gentile: strong and gentle.